FabioFattori/Obsidian-Notes/Primo Semestre Major/Distributed System/Distributed Systems.md

 > It system just halt its operation immediately, to enable the _early detection_ of software faults and the diagnosis of faults.

 This is done to make the bug fixing easier cause when an error happens , it is propagated to the entire system, with these technique the error is not propagated making it isolated.
+## Dependability Attributes and Evaluation Metrics
+### Features of Dependable Systems

 ---
 ## 10/10/2025 Replication & Consistency M3 Pdf Fino a Pag 34